DDQXZcp/VESC_application/sincos_encoder/readme.md

 The most inportant!!!

-choose the right hardware version, or the vesc will brick, can use stm32 nucleo board to recover(through ST-link, in windows)
+choose the right hardware version, or the vesc will brick.
+We can use stm32 nucleo board to recover(through ST-link, in windows)

 ours are: